Bell polynomials: Combinatorial meaning

-Here, the subscripts of B3,2 tells us that we are considering the partitioning of set with 3 elements into 2 blocks.
-The subscript of each xi indicates the presence of block with i elements (or block of size i) in a given partition.
+Here, the subscripts of B3,2 tell us that we are considering the partitioning of a set with 3 elements into 2 blocks.
+The subscript of each xi indicates the presence of a block with i elements (or block of size i) in a given partition.
 So here, x2 indicates the presence of a block with two elements.
 Similarly, x1 indicates the presence of a block with a single element.
 The exponent of xij indicates that there are j such blocks of size i in a single partition.
-Here, since both x1 and x2 has exponent 1, it indicates that there is only one such block in a given partition.
+Here, the fact that both x1 and x2 have exponent 1 indicates that there is only one such block in a given partition.
 The coefficient of the monomial indicates how many such partitions there are.
-For our case, there are 3 partitions of a set with 3 elements into 2 blocks, where in each partition the elements are divided into two blocks of sizes 1 and 2.
+Here, there are 3 partitions of a set with 3 elements into 2 blocks, where in each partition the elements are divided into two blocks of sizes 1 and 2.

 Since any set can be divided into a single block in only one way, the above interpretation would mean that Bn,1 = xn.
 Similarly, since there is only one way that a set with n elements be divided into n singletons, Bn,n = x1n.